 ARI is structured into 3 sections and 13 research programs that span freshwater, estuarine, marine and terrestrial environments.
 The institute is headed by a senior leadership team, which includes two high level science quality and communication roles.
 The Senior Leadership Team, program managers and research and technical staff are profiled below.
-Profiles describe main areas of expertise and background and where relevant, include key projects and a link to publications.
-ARI is also supported by a business and administration team.
+ARI’s business capabilities are supported by our business and administration team.
+Our staff profiles describe main areas of expertise and background and where relevant, include key projects and a link to publications.

-Many others not listed here also contribute to the work at ARI including short term staff, staff in the DELWP Graduate Program, contractors, collaborators, students and volunteers.
+Many others not listed here also contribute to the work at ARI including short term staff, staff in the DEECA Graduate Program, project partners, contractors, collaborators, students and volunteers.

-For general enquiries on the Institute or environmental issues, contact the DELWP Customer Service Centre.
+For general enquiries on the Institute or environmental issues, contact the DEECA Customer Service Centre.

 Staff profiles: